Payment of Wages: Oklahoma

 - Oklahoma employers may pay employees in cash, by check, direct deposit or electronic paycard.
 See Wage Payment Methods.

 - Nonexempt employees must be paid on regular paydays at least twice a month.
 Exempt employees may be paid once a month.
-Employers must generally pay employees no later than three days following the close of each pay period.
+Employers must pay employees no later than three days after the regularly scheduled payday.
 Penalties are imposed for noncompliance.
 See Pay Frequency.

 - Oklahoma law allows employers to make various deductions from employees' pay, if they have the employees' consent.
 Employers that make unauthorized deductions are subject to penalties.
 See Permitted and Prohibited Wage Deductions.